abn-illia-lebid/abn-meetup/README.md

 - **Security tests** checks your code for vulnerabilities.
 - **Code quality tests** helps you to ensure same code style withing a team or organisation.
 Also it shows you common mistakes and problems in your codebase.

-## Testing methods

-Weapons are useless if you don't use them properly.
-Let me tell you about some handy approaches:

 ## Testing Pyramid

 As my story told, tests can be quite expensive.
 You have to use them sparingly.